-To provide the most forward thinking of [ * ] with cutting edge …
+>_objective : to provide the most forward thinking of [ * ] with tools on the edge. . .

-Available technology in the multimedia art and performance world continues to grow, enabling a nearly limitless possibility space for creators and performers.
-Matthew Davis and Peter Sistrom created [namethemachine] in 2009 to further their own explorations into audio/visual art by seeking to provide fellow creators with the necessary tools for navigating this ever-converging and expanding new media space.
+Available technology in the multimedia, art, and performance world continues to grow, enabling a nearly limitless possibility space for creators and performers.
+Matthew Davis and Peter Sistrom created [namethemachine] in 2009 to further their own explorations into audio/visual art and in doing so, sought to provide fellow creators with the necessary tools for navigating this ever-converging and expanding new media space.

 Peter Sistrom is a visual artist, designer, and multimedia architect.
 While studying traditional architecture at Virginia Tech University, he developed design skills while also gaining a deep appreciation for music and visual forms of musical expression.
-After school and some work as an architect, Peter made his way to Los Angeles to venture deeper into the world of audio/visual performance and art with Matt.
-In 2011 he jumped on the opportunity to create systems and content for Amon Tobin’s groundbreaking ISAM Live show, solidifying his place in the world of live visuals.
+After school and some work as an architect, Peter made his way to Los Angeles to venture deeper into the world of audio/visual performance and interactive media.
+In 2011 he had the opportunity to create systems and content for Amon Tobin’s groundbreaking ISAM Live show, solidifying his place in the world of live visuals.
 He continues to explore technologies and methods used in innovative projects of all kinds.